NVIDIA/spark-rapids/docs/compatibility.md

 - `allowUnquotedControlChars` - Allows JSON Strings to contain unquoted control characters (ASCII characters with value less than 32, including tab and line feed characters) or not.
 By default this is set to false.
-If the schema is provided while reading JSON file, then this flag has no impact on the RAPIDS Accelerator as it always allows unquoted control characters but Spark reads these entries incorrectly as null.
+If the schema is provided while reading JSON file, then this flag has no impact on the RAPIDS Accelerator as it always allows unquoted control characters but Spark reads these entries incorrectly as null as discussed in `JSON Schema discovery` section.
 However, if the schema is not provided and when the option is false, then RAPIDS Accelerator's behavior is same as Spark where an exception is thrown.

 ## Regular Expressions